 Students who have met the eligibility requirements will be awarded a diploma from the Department of Public Instruction when he/she has successfully taken and passed all four (4) GED® exams with a minimum standard score of 145; scores of 165 and above are identified as “College Ready”.
 A student who meets all the requirements will receive an original diploma and transcript.
 A duplicate transcript and/or diploma can be requested in writing to the Department of Public Instruction.
 There is a $2.00 processing fee for each transcript and a $10.00 processing fee for each duplicate diploma.

-We have a $2 processing fee for a transcript and/or $10 fee for a duplicate certificate.
+There is a $2 processing fee for a copy of your transcript and/or $10 fee for a duplicate certificate.
 Please complete the “Authorization for Release of GED Records” and mail to NDDPI.
 Please allow 5-7 days for processing and return mailing.
+If you plan to come to the State Office to request a copy of your transcript or diploma in-person, please call ahead to confirm a NDDPI team member will be available to assist you.

 If a student has a disability and wishes to request accommodations for an exam, the opportunity to do so is available at Adult Learning Centers through GEDTS.